Timeular/nytta/tracking/README.md

 nytta tracking is compiled against JDK8+ and has the following required dependencies:

-- nytta http-client
 - okhttp3
 - gson
 - kotson
-  - guava
 - slf4j

 ## Usage